kit0-0/react-metrics-anime/README.md

 ## 🙏 Acknowledgments <a name="acknowledgments"></a>

 I would like to thank Microverse for providing guidance and support during the development of this project.
+The design inspiration for this project is based on the work by Nelson Sakwa on Behance.
+The project also relies on data provided by [kitsu](https://kitsu.docs.apiary.io/) to fetch anime information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>